repotag/cutting_edge/README.md

 ## Using Redis and other data stores

-CuttingEdge does not require persistence, as the data it uses (which dependencies does a project have, and are they up to daate?) is refreshed periodically anyway.
+CuttingEdge does not require persistence, as the data it uses (which dependencies does a project have, and are they up to date?) is refreshed periodically anyway.
 By default, this information is stored in memory.
 However, if you would like to store data in a different kind of data store (for instance Redis) that can be trivially accomplished.
 This may further decrease the amount of RAM CuttingEdge requires, and possibly improve performance.

 CuttingEdge uses [Moneta](https://github.com/moneta-rb/moneta) as an abstraction layer for its data store, so to change the data store can just do the following in `config.rb`: